 Ian Chadwick is a veteran of 40 years in the media.
 He was reporter and managing editor of Collingwood’s Enterprise Bulletin newspaper, and previously managing editor of its Huronia Sunday weekly supplement.
-He was local correspondent for CBC’s Ontario Morning for over a decade.
+He was local correspondent for CBC’s Ontario Morning for a dozen years.
 He hosted the current events program, Politically Speaking, for Rogers TV and was co-host of the variety/interview show, Medium Rare on Rogers TV.

 He is a book author of Mapping The Atari (Compute Books, 1983, revised 1985) and major contributor to Compute’s Third Book of Atari (Compute Books, 1985).
 He was winner of the Northern Lights short story contest in 1991.
 His short story about Henry Hudson has been reprinted in several publications.
 He is currently working on a humorous novel about small-town politics and a work of fantasy.
 He has written non-fiction for many publications across Canada and the USA, and published newsletters for organizations, special interest and community groups.